 The last reason for divorce, irretrievable breakdown of the marriage, is a catch-all term.
 It means that the marriage is beyond repair but may not be for a particular reason, or the reason is not included in the list in the statute or is through the fault of one of the parties in particular.
 This is termed as a no-fault divorce, and in Georgia, claiming this as the cause of the divorce often allows the divorce proceedings to move faster, as there is no need to prove fault.

-A Gwinnett County divorce lawyer understands the nuances of the different grounds for divorce and may help divorcing spouses choose the option that fits their circumstances.
+A Gwinnett County lawyer understands the nuances of the different grounds for divorce and may help divorcing spouses choose the option that fits their circumstances.

-To obtain a divorce in Georgia, Section 19-5-2 provides that one of the parties to the divorce must be a Georgia resident.
+To obtain a divorce in Gwinnett, Section 19-5-2 provides that one of the parties to the divorce must be a Georgia resident.
 The residency requirement in Georgia is six months.
 If only one party is a resident of the state for at least that length of time, this party must file the divorce.

 Additionally, the state of Georgia understands that the path to divorce is not always linear.
 A couple may reconcile or decide to put off their separation.
 Therefore, under Section 19-5-3(13), the state will not grant any party a no-fault divorce until after 30 days have passed since the divorce papers were served, even if the divorce is amicable and both parties have consented to the divorce.